winstonyang117/seismobot-software/README.md

 # seismobot-firmware

+**This is the BLUE one, so make sure you run hte program on the correct board.**
-Raspberry Pi software for the [Seismobot geophone board](https://github.com/InterstitialTech/seismobot-hardware)
+Raspberry Pi software for reading the serial data from the board, which was designed and produced by InterstitialTech.
+Seismobot geophone board](https://github.com/InterstitialTech/seismobot-hardware)

 ## Dependencies